Shazuli/Conways-Game-of-Life/README.md

 # Conway's Game of Life

-Conway's Game of Life written in a few different languages.
+Conway's Game of Life implemented in C.

+Includes core functionality and way to store current configuration to text file.